Rose Franklin's Perennial & Butterfly Farm

 Here’s what I suggest you include in your comment to the U.S. Fish &Wildlife Service:

 2. Explain the reason(s) you raise monarchs and what benefit or reward you, your children, grandchildren, or students get from raising them.
+List what you do in the rearing of your caterpillars to assure your monarchs emerge healthy.

 5. Request that the the U.S. Fish & Wildlife (1) not list the monarch as a threatened species and instead appropriate land and funds for the planting of milkweed (2) not limit the number of monarchs that can be reared by a butterfly farm and (3) not prohibit butterfly farms from shipping interstate because in doing so you would likely have no source for obtaining monarch caterpillars.